jappeace/jappeaceApplication/content/cabal-exact-print.md

                                -> ParseResult GenericPackageDescription
 ```
 This function takes a `ByteString` (cabal file), and returns a `GenericPackageDescription`.
 Which is the data type the rest of cabal works with.
-Also known as the AST, even though it's not really a tree.
+This is the cabal equivalent of an AST.
 To make sure the changes I make are helping, I setup several round trip test concerning
 the various properties we want see exact printed.
 For example, I'll add a cabal [file](https://github.com/haskell/cabal/blob/a75d51b8921f30ec24414f7a3413afc0e0fac111/Cabal-tests/tests/ParserTests/exactPrint/comments.cabal) with comments: